hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 <p class="meta">07 July 2014 &#8211; Karelia</p>

-After publication of first two posts, some readers complains that all samples are too artifical and don't show any advantages of monads.
+*After publication of first two posts, some readers complains that all samples are too artifical and don't show any advantages of monads.
 This post is an attempt to resolve that issue.
-We will discuss a real world problem and will use manads to solve it.
+We will discuss a real world problem and will use manads to solve it.*

-Sometimes in applications we need to use long running workflow processes.
+Sometimes in applications we need to use long running workflows.
 Workflow execution can take a lot of time and has asynchronous nature.
-For example after document creation we must send email to a manager with a link to page for document publication.
+For an example: after document creation we must send email to a manager with a link to a page for document publication.
 This is a very simple example, in real world apps workflows could be very complicated.
-Typical case is an internet store and workflow of purchase of goods  We have some ready to use solutions like Microsoft Workflow Foundation.
+Typical case is an internet store and workflow of purchase of goods.
+We have some ready to use solutions like Microsoft Workflow Foundation.
 But for some applications it is an overkill.
-In most applications we don't want to allow users to create and edit workflows.
-Lets try to implement our lightweight solution and in the beginning we will write requirments list.
+Often we don't want to allow users to create and edit workflows and want to use very simple(for developers) solutions with all the power of static type checking.
+Lets write a requirments list.

 1. Workflow description should looks like a plain c# function.
 2. Workflow is a composition of activities and oother workflows.